Lorazepam Abuse, Addiction, And Treatment Options

 - Endangered themselves due to the way the drug changed their behaviors or actions.

-- Became tolerant to Ativan, leading them to use more of the drug.
+- Became tolerant of Ativan, leading them to use more of the drug.

 - Became sick and experienced withdrawal when reducing or suddenly stopping their dosage.